 In what follows, we assume that $f$ is uniquely ergodic, i.e., $r=1$ in Corollary~\ref{rem:measure-mean-quasicompactness}.
 We denote by $\mu$ the unique $f$-stationary measure and $\sigma^2=\lim_{n\to\infty} \int (S_n\phi)^2\, d\bar{\mu}$ where $\bar{\mu}=\mathbb{P}\times \mu$.
-Henion and Herv\'e~\cite[Thm.~E]{HH:01} obtained a sharp upper bound on the rate function for the large deviations of the process $S_n\phi$ assuming that $\sigma>0$.
-If one does not care about sharp estimates, one can follow the approach described in~\cite[Rem.~5.2]{duarte2016lyapunov} to get just an upper bound of the decay of the deviation without assuming positive variance.
-Thus, as a consequence of these results and Theorem~\ref{thmA} we obtain the following: \begin{maincor}[Large deviation] Let $f$ be a uniquely ergodic mostly contracting random map under the assumption~\eqref{eq:integral_condition} in Theorem~\ref{thmA} and consider $\phi \in C^\alpha(X)$ satisfying $\int \phi \, d\mu=0$.
-Then, there exist constants $h>0$ and $C>0$ such that for any $\epsilon>0$ small and probability $\nu$ on $X$,
+Hennion and Herv\'e~\cite[Thm.~E]{HH:01} obtained a sharp upper bound on the rate function for the large deviations of the process $S_n\phi$ assuming that $\sigma>0$.
+If one does not care about sharp estimates, one can follow the approach described in~\cite[Rem.~5.2]{duarte2016lyapunov} to get just an upper bound on the decay of the deviation without assuming positive variance.
+Thus, as a consequence of Theorem~\ref{thmA}, we obtain the following: \begin{maincor}[Large deviations] Let $f$ be a uniquely ergodic mostly contracting random map under the assumption~\eqref{eq:integral_condition} and consider $\phi \in C^\alpha(X)$ satisfying $\int \phi \, d\mu=0$.
+Then, there exist constants $h>0$ and $C>0$ such that for any $\epsilon>0$ small, {probability measure $\nu$ on $X$} and $n$ large enough,

 If $\sigma>0$, there is a non-negative strictly convex function $c(\epsilon)$ vanishing only at $\epsilon=0$ such that